 Each year large numbers of whale, dolphins and porpoises migrate to the waters around the Newfoundland coast – about 15 species are normally present, seasonally or year round.
 St. Mary’s Bay is well-known for whale watching, and is easy to reach on a self-drive tour from the capital, St John’s.

-This small town of ies on the west coast of Vancouver Island, at the southern edge of Clayoquot Sound.
+The small town of Tofino lies on the west coast of Vancouver Island, at the southern edge of Clayoquot Sound.
 It is a popular destination for anyone wanting to enjoy whale watching, particularly in March when the migration of thousands of grey whales is celebrated at the Pacific Rim Whale Festival.

 Ten hours drive east of Quebec City, the Mingan Archipelago is a fantastic location for whale enthusiasts.
 Its estuary, the Gulf of Saint Lawrence, with its huge shoals of plankton and fish, attracts congregations of the elusive blue, minke, fin, and humpback whales, as well as the endangered beluga whale.